 On even the coldest of winter nights, the glow of festive lights can help you feel warm.
 If you’re looking to enjoy some seasonal illuminations this year, the region has a lot to offer.
-From sparkling amusements parks to glowing gardens, these 10 destinations are all home to great holiday light displays and they’re all within a day’s drive.
+From sparkling amusement parks to glowing gardens, these 10 destinations are home to great holiday light displays and they’re all within a day’s drive.

 Bright Nights, Springfield, Mass.